vygr/ChrysaLisp/doc/INTRO.md

 image files, create the ChrysaLisp directory structures and use your C compiler to compile and link the platform bootstrap executable.

-There are a few other options available `clean` `snapshot` `boot` that you might need as you get further involved, details are in the README.md file.
+There are a few other options available `clean` `boot` that you might need as you get further involved, details are in the README.md file.

 ### Windows 64bit